SlipperyJ/spaceport/README.md

 As the system designer
 So that the software can account for variations in spaceport docking pad size
 I would like a default docking pad size that can be overridden as appropriate

 As a spaceport traffic controller
 So the system is consistent and correctly reports spaceship status and location
-I want to ensure an un-docked spaceship cannot un-dock and cannot be in a spaceport
+I want to ensure a released spaceship cannot release and cannot be in a spaceport

 As a spaceport traffic controller
 So the system is consistent and correctly reports spaceship status and location